mcdonc/.nixconfig/videos/excited/script.rst

 This feature is a virtuous cycle.
 Because I don't feel like I'm wasting my time, I tend to get to the bottom of issues and fix them at the root.
 Because once it's fixed in my Nix configuration, it's fixed.
 Everywhere.
-Success more often seems possible than impossible.
+Success more often seems possible than impossible, which is a game of inches.
 Here are some concrete examples:

 - I can bring up a new system with the vast majority of my required customizations in 20 minutes because my config is version controlled.
 It's